 Can I receive additional funding to study abroad?

 - Typically, the only additional funds available for study abroad expenses are Federal Parent PLUS Loans or private loans.
-Information on applying for these loans can be found by clicking here.
+Information on applying for these loans can be found by going to the Loans page.

 How will I receive my financial aid when I am studying abroad?